datalayer/jupyter-rtc-test/docs/environment.md

   cd jupyter-rtc-test
 ```

-If you already have created a conda environment, please remove it.
+If you already have created a conda environment with name `jupyter-rtc-test`, please remove it.

 ```bash
 conda deactivate && \